robhagemans/pcbasic/README.md

 - mount the disk image
 - to start, double click the PC-BASIC app

-On **any platform**:
+On **Linux** and **other Unix**:

+- untar the archive
+- run `sudo ./install.sh`.
+You may be asked to install further dependencies through your OS's package management system.
+- to start, click PC-BASIC in your Applications menu or run `pcbasic` on the command line.

+The _development version_ can be obtained from [PyPI](https://pypi.org/project/pcbasic/).
+This is a command-line procedure for all platforms:

 - `pip install pcbasic`
-- run `pcbasic` on the command line.
+- `pcbasic`

-If the options above are not applicable or you prefer to install from source, please consult [`INSTALL.md`](https://github.com/robhagemans/pcbasic/blob/master/INSTALL.md) for detailed instructions.
+If the options above are not applicable or you prefer to install from the repository source by yourself: please consult [`INSTALL.md`](https://github.com/robhagemans/pcbasic/blob/master/INSTALL.md) for detailed instructions.